 that returns the missing number in the array.

 Medium Python coding questions ask you to write Python functions to perform various operations.
-Typically, these questions will test concepts like string manipulation, data munging, statistical analysis, or ETL process builds.
+Typically, these questions test concepts like string manipulation, data munging, statistical analysis, or ETL process builds.
 Some medium Python coding questions include:

 Hint.
 This problem is pretty straightforward.
 We can loop through each user and their tip, sum the tips up for each user, and then find the user with the highest amount of total tips left.
 We can then find the user with the highest tip by sorting by the tip value.

 .
 This function sorts by the value and returns a sorted dictionary.
-Then all we have to do is grab the first value.
+Then, all we have to do is grab the first value.

 Note: Treat upper and lower case letters as distinct characters.
 You may assume the input string includes no spaces.